RajatJangra2653/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Create an Azure Cosmos DB SQL API account.
+- Task 1: Create an Azure Cosmos DB NoSQL API account.
-- Task 2: Seed the Azure Cosmos DB SQL API account with data.
+- Task 2: Seed the Azure Cosmos DB NoSQL API account with data.
 - Task 3: View and manipulate the default indexing policy.

 ## Estimated Timing: 30 minutes

 ## Exercise 1: Review the default index policy for an Azure Cosmos DB SQL API container with the portal

-### Task 1: Create an Azure Cosmos DB SQL API account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB SQL API account using the Azure SDK for .NET or any other SDK of your choice.
+When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, Mongo API or NoSQL API).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).